habubakar89/habubakar89/README.md

 - Research and Reviews published in IEEE, Springer, ACM - Cited by papers from international conferences and reputed publications
 - Experience in different software development frameworks and languages - Currently looking for full-time roles starting January 2023

+### More about me
 *   🌍  I'm based in Buffalo, New York
 *   ✉️  You can contact me at [habubakar89@gmail.com](mailto:habubakar89@gmail.com)
-*   🤝  I'm open to collaborating on Impactful
+*   🤝  I'm open to collaborating on Impactful yet fun stuff
 *   ⚡  Develop || Travel || Hike || Write : I'm all in!

 ### Skills